Design map-based visualizations

 9. Click Close to close the Message window.

-10. On the Add Join tool dialog box, click OK.
+10. In the Add Join window, click OK.

 The attribute table for the HBLL_by_zip_year layer updates to show the additional fields from testYear_Summary and the additional records for the combinations of ZIP Code polygons and test years.

 The results of the Add Join tool are temporary.
-You will create a copy of the feature class with all the features by exporting it to a new feature class.
+You'll create a copy of the feature class with all the features by exporting it to a new feature class.

-11. Right-click the HBLL_by_zip_year layer, point to Data, and click Export Features.
+11. Right-click the HBLL_by_zip_year layer, point to Data, and choose Export Features.

 13. Click OK.

-The new feature class is stored in your project geodatabase.
+The new feature class is stored in your project geodatabase and added to the Contents pane.
+You no longer need the older layer.

 1. In the Contents pane, uncheck all of the layers except HBLL_by_zip_all_years.

-3. In the Symbology pane, click the Primary Symbology drop-down lists and click Graduated Colors.
+3. In the Symbology pane, for Primary Symbology, choose Graduated Symbols.

-4. Click the Field drop-down list and click the second of the two Count of Points fields, below Join ID.
+4. For Field, choose the second of the two Count of Points fields, below Join ID.

 This field contains the aggregated count of points within the polygon that happened in a specific year.
 The first field contains the total count for all three years.

-6. On the ribbon, on the Map tab, in the Navigate section, click the drop-down list of the Explore tool and click Visible layers.
+6. On the ribbon, click the Map tab.
+In the Navigate group, click the drop-down arrow of the Explore tool and choose Visible layers.

 7. Click the northeastern-most ZIP Code polygon.

-Now that you have the HBLL_by_zip_all_years layer with the ZIP Code counts by year, you will make copies of the layer so you can visualize the distribution of high blood lead level cases for each year.
+Now that you have the HBLL_by_zip_all_years layer with the ZIP Code counts by year, you'll make copies of the layer so you can visualize the distribution of high blood lead level cases for each year.

-1. In the Contents pane, right-click the HBLL_by_zip_all_years layer and click Copy.
+1. In the Contents pane, right-click the HBLL_by_zip_all_years layer and choose Copy.

-2. In the Contents pane, right-click Map and click Paste.
+2. In the Contents pane, right-click Map and choose Paste.

 New definition query button